Wellesley Nautical School

 The Wellesley Nautical School was a naval training school first located on the Tyne, and later removed to Blyth.
+It became an approved school in 1933 and finally a community home run by Sunderland Council until it closed in 2006.

 History

-The Wellesley Nautical School was founded in 1868 by a group of philanthropic businessmen on Tyneside under the leadership of James Hall, 'to provide shelter for Tyneside waifs and train young men for service in both Royal and Merchant Navies.'
-The first accommodation was on board a Bombay built 74-gun third rate ship of the line HMS Cornwall, which had been launched as HMS Wellesley in 1815.
-This ship was repossessed and replaced circa 1874 by the hulked third rate, HMS Boscawen, moored on the Tyne at North Shields and also renamed T.S.
+In 1868 a group of philanthropic businessmen on Tyneside under the leadership of a ship owner James Hall planned to set up a training ship.
+Hall was worried about declining numbers of British seamen aboard the nation’s merchant ships, and as a social reformer he was also concerned about the links between poverty and crime.
+Hall purchased from the Admiralty, the 74-gun third rate ship of the line HMS Cornwall that had been serving as a training ship on the River Thames.
+Now anchored on the River Tyne it was renamed T.T.S.
 Wellesley.
+After five years it was replaced by the larger third rate, HMS Boscawen, and moored on the Tyne at North Shields and again renamed T.T.S.
+Wellesley.
 By the early 1900s Wellesley was accepting boys from London, Manchester and Liverpool as well as from Tyneside and Yorkshire.

-A change occurred in 1914 when the training ship was destroyed by fire, although all boys were brought ashore safely to reside until 1918 in the Tynemouth Plaza, on a temporary basis.
-An appeal was launched and raised £22,000 which allowed the school to take over the World War One submarine base at Blyth where it has been based since - apart from a period from the Second World War when the school evacuated to Hamsterley Forest in County Durham.
+In 1906 Wellesley sent 69 boys to sea in British merchant ships and 2 boys to foreign vessels.